ibm-cloud-docs/log-analysis/monitor_logs.md

 * To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * The maximum number of lines that you can export is 20,000.

-To make the EU-DE (Frankfurt) location EU compliant, the export function is **not available** in **Frankfurt**.
-The download website for the exported logs is currently located outside the EU.
-{: important}

 ### By using the REST API